aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

    - when the `scope` parameter is supplied, you must also supply the `mode` parameter.
 At this time `mode` only accepts the value `APPLY`.
 To be specific `"mode":"APPLY"` is mandatory when running the state machine with the `"scope":` parameter.
 3. Starting the state machine with `{"scope":"FULL","mode":"APPLY"}` makes the state machine execute as it did in v1.2.6 and below.
    - The state machine targets all AWS accounts and allows changes across any section of the config file;
-   - The blocks and overides described in section 1.4 above remain valid;
+   - The blocks and overrides described in section 1.4 above remain valid;
-   - `FULL` mode must be run at least once immediatly after any Accelerator version upgrade.
+   - `FULL` mode must be run at least once immediately after any Accelerator version upgrade.
 Code Pipeline automatically starts the state machine with `{"scope":"FULL","mode":"APPLY"}`.
 If the state machine fails for any reason after upgrade, the state machine must be restarted with these parameters until a successful execution of the state machine has completed.
 4. Starting the state machine with `{"scope":"NEW-ACCOUNTS","mode":"APPLY"}` is the same as operating the state machine with the `default scope` as described in the first bullet
 5. Starting the state machine with `{"scope":"GLOBAL-OPTIONS","mode":"APPLY"}` restricts changes to the config file to the `global-options` section.
    - If any other portion of the config file was updated or changed, the state machine will fail;